-With information from hundreds of data records and more than 12,000 different documents, the data centre is a one-stop-shop for information on ecology, the environment, and human use in the Strait of Georgia.
+With information from hundreds of data records and more than 12,000 different documents, the data centre is a one-stop-shop for information on ecology, the environment, and human use in the Strait of Georgia and beyond.

 Information is made available through the Data Centre’s Marine Data Portal and brought to life visually through a variety of different mapping tools including story maps.
 Story maps combine mapping elements with photos and video to educate on issues like invasive European Green Crabs and how to eradicate them, the importance of forage fish and more.
 There is even a story map about the Data Centre!